Biolab-PoliTO/DynAMoS/README.md

 4. ```[onoff] = dynamos(fnorm)```: This function, with input the norm of the angular velocity, performs ```DynAMoS``` on the norm of the angular velocity.
 It returns a $nx2$ matrix where the first column represents the onset sample and the second is the offset sample.

 ## Hands-on Example
 In the data.mat file sample data are available to test the algorithm.
+Data sampling frequency $fs = 100Hz$.